Arusey/Traffic-Lights-MQTT-Demo-Project/README.md

 ### 1. Configure MQTT Connection

-Create a `mqtt-config.json` file in the project root:
+In each Project there is a `mqtt-config.json` file in the project root:

 ```json
 {